Masao-Someki/CycleVAE_VC/README.md

   - model_name : Name of the saved model.
 Model name will be  `<model_name>.<num_iter>.pt` .
   - log_name : Logging directory to save events files from tensorboard

-  **Future Work**

-  - [ ] Add option to set sampling rate from outside of the python script.
-  - [ ] Add option to set model_name from outside of the shellscript
-  - [ ] Add option to set log_name from outside of the shellscript

 ### Step3: Convert voice